slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

  - Web Components
  - Core Web Vitals

-These aren't perfect, as a list, but they will help signal to applicants what sorts of skills you are emphasising.
+These aren't perfect but they will signal to applicants the attitude towards frontend your organisation values.

 ## "Full-Stack" Is Not What You're Looking For